Reading Time: 8 minutes

 Screenshot of the WebAIM Contrast Checker testing a colour combination.
 Image links to the tool on WebAIm's website.

-Alt text makes images accessible
+Alternative text makes images more accessible

 Images and graphics are a great way to break up text, convey information in different ways, and make a page look more appealing.
-But problems arise when the images do not have alternative text.
+But problems arise when the images don’t have alternative text.
+Alternative text, or image alt text, is important because it:

 • enables screen readers to announce details of the content for people who have visual or cognitive impairments